Mechanical and Aerospace Engineering (MAE)

 MAE 288B.
 Optimal Estimation (4)

 Least Squares and Maximum Likelihood Estimation methods, Gauss-Markov models, State Estimation and Kalman Filtering, prediction and smoothing.
 The extended Kalman filter.
-Prerequisites: MAE 280A completed or concurrent.
+Prerequisites: MAE 280A completed or concurrent, or consent of instructor.

 MAE 289A.
 Mathematical Analysis for Applications (4)